Mentor - ACCESS Program

 - provide guidance, encouragement, support and companionship

-- help mentees access information and resources to support their financial literacy
+- help mentees access information and resources to support their goals

 - help mentees complete forms such as job applications

-- debrief with mentees after experiences or events such as a job interview, a difficult workplace conversation or an exam
+- debrief with mentees after experiences or events such as a job interview, a difficult conversation or a setback

-- be willing to participate in training and support provided by WAGEC and other partners, to broaden your knowledge and skills
+- be willing to participate in training and support provided by WAGEC and other partners

 - provide regular reports and feedback to WAGEC about your relationship with your mentee, and the ACCESS mentoring program.